Alfa Romeo SZ: Overview

-Mechanically and engine-wise, the car was based on the Alfa Romeo 75, with production being carried out by Zagato at Terrazzano di Rho near the Alfa Romeo factory in Arese.
-The thermoplastic injection moulded composite body panels were produced by Italian company Carplast and French company Stratime Cappelo Systems.
+The car's powertrain and chassis came from the Alfa Romeo 75, with assembly being carried out by Zagato at Terrazzano di Rho near the Alfa Romeo factory in Arese.
+The thermoplastic injection-moulded composite body panels were produced by Italian company Carplast and French company Stratime Cappelo Systems.

-The suspension was taken from the Alfa 75 group A/IMSA car, and modified by Giorgio Pianta, engineer and team manager of the Lancia and Fiat rally works team.
-A hydraulic damper system was made by Koni.
+The suspension was from the Alfa Romeo 75 group A/IMSA car, modified by Giorgio Pianta, engineer and team manager of the Lancia and Fiat rally works team.
+The hydraulic damper system was by Koni.
 The SZ was originally equipped with Pirelli P Zero tyres (front 205/55 ZR 16, rear 225/50 ZR 16).
 The car came without any driver's aids to provide a challenging experience to the drivers.

 RZ

-A convertible version of the SZ, the RZ (for Roadster Zagato), was produced from 1992 until December 1994.
-Although almost identical to look at, the two cars had completely different body panels save for the front wings and boot.
+A convertible version of the SZ called the RZ (badged "R.Z." for Roadster Zagato) was produced from 1992 until December 1994.
+Although almost identical in appearance, the two cars shared no body panels save for the front wings and boot.
 The RZ had a revised bumper and door sills to give better ground clearance and the bonnet no longer featured the aggressive ridges.
-Three colours were available as standard including black, yellow and red, with black and yellow being the more popular choices.
+Three standard colours were available; black, yellow and red, with black and yellow being more popular choices.
 Yellow and red cars got a black leather interior and black cars burgundy.
 Although the interior layout was almost unchanged from the SZ, the RZ had a painted central console that swept up between the seats to conceal the convertible roof storage area.
-350 units were planned but production was halted after 252 units when the Zagato factory producing the cars for Alfa Romeo went into receivership, a further 32 cars were then completed under the control of the receivers before production finished at 284 units.
+350 units were planned, but production was halted after 252 units when the Zagato factory producing the cars for Alfa Romeo went into receivership.
+A further 32 cars were completed under the control of the receivers before production finished at 284 units.
 Of those, three RZs were painted silver with burgundy interior and the final RZ was painted pearlescent white.